Return-To-The-Roots/s25client/RTTR/texte/readme.txt

     Saving a game works just like in the original game.
 It also works at any position in a replay.
-    To load you have to make a multiplayer game and choose "Load game" in the map menu.
+    To load a multiplayer savegame choose "Load game" in the map menu.
+For singleplayer there is a button in the singleplayer menu.
     It is sufficient if only one player has the savegame file.